logologo

 • Chiapas

 Typically toll highways are safer than the free highways (La Libre) so always take the patrolled toll highways.
-Don’t ever drive at night.
+Don't ever drive at night.
 Public transportation like buses are generally safer than private vehicles (though they can take far longer because of stops).
 If you feel that you must drive yourself, it is best to not drive expensive, luxury cars.
-Drive a basic rental car—preferably with Mexican plates.
+Drive a basic rental car - preferably with Mexican plates.
 Typically, camper vans and RVs have been targeted for carjacking.

 – Terrorist Bombings in Mexico

-Since this time, this route is heavily patrolled and has become safe.
+Since that time, this route is heavily patrolled and has become safe.
 However, the best way to stay safe is to stay vigilant, heed all warnings from local authorities, and your tour guide if you have one.

 – Violent Crime in Mexico